chijuiwu/KinectMultiTrack/README.md

-Tiny: Tracking People using Multiple Kinects
+Tiny: Tracking People Using Multiple Kinects
 ======

 This repository is a showcase of my, Chi-Jui Wu, Seniour Honours Project in the School of Computer Science, University of St Andrews.

-The goal of the project is to develop and evaluate an algorithm which tracks people using Multiple Kinects.
-The algorithm should resolve the problem of occlusion and be used in different environments.
+The goals of this project are to develope and evaluate an algorithm which uses multiple Kinects to track people.
+The algorithm should resolve the problem of occlusion in realistic environments.

 ## Working on...

-* Literature review (Draft due 14th October, 2014)
+* Literature review
 * Stream Kinect data via sockets
+* Display Kinect stream on the client and server
 * Kinect calibration

 ## Completed...